ArthurMialon/cliffhanger/readme.md

 - [ ] Automatic Release to NPM
 - [ ] Automatic tag on merge on master
 - [ ] Automatic beta on merge on next
-- [ ] Release first version to npm
+- [x] Release first version to npm

 ### Core

 - [ ] Add jest testing
 - [ ] Add test to examples to prevent breaking changes
-- [ ] Create a hook system
+- [x] Create a hook system
+- [ ] Improve Runners and accept more options (raw, hooks result etc..)

 ### Plugins System

-- [ ] Add a global plugin to enhance every sub commands
+- [x] Add a global plugin to enhance every sub commands
 - [ ] Generate api from Namespace to use it programatically (how to handle response ?)
+- [ ] Automatically generate types too

 ### Plugin Ideas